The Practice of Wakefulness

 For example, when one has aversion to, and is fixated trying to get rid of a thought, this is inappropriate attention.
 One has to instead see that the aversion is the clinging, and let go of the aversion itself.

-This requires paying attention to one's mind states and seeing the injection or fabrication of a self-identity.
+This requires paying attention to one's mind states and seeing the fabrication of a self-identity.

 Appropriate attention is learning to abide in the effortless, peaceful, "knowing" inherent in consciousness and not grasping and taking anything personally.